Welcome, Friends of the San Antonio Public Library (FOSAPL)

 Henry Brun, Jazz Latino musician.
 Mr. Brun has performed in Mexico, Cuba, and Puerto Rico, as well as across the U.S. He has served as chair of the City of San Antonio Cultural Advisory Board.
 Currently he is working on an Afro-Caribbean project, scheduled to debut at the Carver Cultural Center in 2018.

 Laurel Gibson, multi-media artist.
 Ms. Gibson works in a variety of media, from ceramics to fabric art to paper.
-She is the 2016–2017 National Artist for the Old Spanish Trail Organization.
+She is the artist from 2015-2029 the official artist of the Old Spanish Trail Highway.
+The only and last official artist was a noteworthy San Antonio artist Mary Bonner in the 1920's.
 She teaches classes for seniors at Bihl House Arts.
 Most recently, she has begun a series of works created on music rolls for player pianos.

 The Friends of the Library Arts & Letters Awards were first presented in 1972 to “recognize and celebrate achievement by individuals who have demonstrated outstanding accomplishments in the arts and letters.”
 Past recipients have included Janette Sebring Lowrey (author of children’s classic The Poky Little Puppy), architect O’Neil Ford, actor Tommy Lee Jones, singer Rosita Fernández, Lyn Belisle, Gini García, Jacques Barzun, Sandra Cisneros, Rick Riordan, Jay Brandon, and Naomi Shihab Nye.